tuongtranngoc/CRNN-Text-Recognition/src/exports/TorchScript_export.md

-# Should you need to export Pytorch model with TorchScript to inference
+# Export Pytorch model with TorchScript to inference

-Honestly, it took me a long time to learn about TorchScript, which is a new term for me at this point.
-But for an implemented model to be deployed for real-world applications across various platforms and devices, you need to know features, tools and libraries.
+While understanding TorchScript, a relatively new concept for me, required significant effort, it's crucial to grasp the features, tools, and libraries involved in deploying an implemented model across diverse platforms and devices for real-world applications.

 ## **Table of contents**